Boundary fluctuation dynamics of a phase-separated domain in planar geometry: Stripe geometry, square and triangular lattices

 Beyond this scaling law, we are interested in the prefactors: $\Delta \phi$ has no dimension and $V''$ is proportional to $J/a^2$.
-Indeed, $J \propto k_BT_c$ is the only energy scale in the problem close to $T_c$ and there is one spin per elementary square of area $a^2$ (see Ref.~\cite{Cornet20} for details).
+Indeed, $J \propto k_BT_c$ is the only energy scale in the problem close to $T_c$ and there is one Ising variable per elementary square of area $a^2$ (see Ref.~\cite{Cornet20} for details).
 Hence

 where we have written the relaxation time in function of the wavelength $\Lambda=2\pi/q$ and ${\rm Const}$ is a numerical constant.
 Contrary to the critical exponents, this prefactor is not universal, it depends on the microscopic details such as the underlying lattice.